 Q: I have a lot going on in my personal life right now.
 How do I make time for family without slipping up at work?
 The past couple months have been busy at home, and not in the most positive ways.
 I find myself being a constant mediator between siblings and parents.
 I want to make time for my loved ones and show them that I’m truly there for them, but I also have an extremely busy job, and I work pretty long hours that aren’t always conducive to me leaving before sundown.
 How do I show up as a loved one without letting it make me look bad at work?

 You have added a new role to your daily to-dos: family mediator.
 And I truly feel your pain.
-Being thrust in such a role to your own family is brutal.
+Being thrust into such a role with your own family is brutal.
 Distressing.
 Emotionally exhausting.

 You’re correct in your concern that work will be negatively impacted, not just because of the time involved in attending to your family, but the family drama that you can’t help but internalize may become a real focus buster.